 The wait time until harvest was significantly reduced and the mushrooms could be grown indoors, in a controlled environment.
 Originally she had been told that her wooden plugs would probably produce fruiting bodies, outside, on logs, maybe summer 2014.
 Now she is looking at the summer of 2013 if all goes well!

-Paper towel rolls stuffed with plugs
+Paper towel rolls stuffed with plugs and bagged for optimal growing conditions!

 I will keep you posted as to her success or failure in future blog posts.
 I am hopeful as she discovered mycelium — a network of moist fibers that use powerful enzymes to penetrate wood or other organic matter, on her damp paper towels.
 YUM!
 YUM!